argoproj/argo-workflows/lite/README.md

-# argo-lite
+# Argo-lite

-Argo-lite is a lightweight workflow engine that executes container-native workflows defined using [Argo YAML](https://argoproj.github.io/argo-site/docs/yaml/dsl_reference_intro.html).
-Argo-lite implements the same APIs as [Argo](https://github.com/argoproj/argo) and is therefore compatible with the [Argo CLI](https://argoproj.github.io/argo-site/docs/dev-cli-reference.html) and Argo UI.
+Argo-lite is a lightweight workflow engine that executes container-native workflows defined using [Argo YAML](https://argoproj.github.io/docs/yaml/dsl_reference_intro.html).
+Argo-lite implements the same APIs as [Argo](https://github.com/argoproj/argo) and is therefore compatible with the [Argo CLI](https://argoproj.github.io/docs/dev-cli-reference.html) and Argo UI.
 Argo-lite currently supports Docker and  Kubernetes as the backend container execution engines but should be easy to modify to work with nearly any container engine.

 ## Argo-lite will be released in mid October.